I Spent Over $1,000 On My 51-Hour Pandemic Road Trip & It Was Totally Worth It

 How did you handle stops?
 Did you take special precautions due to COVID-19?

 We each got tested before we left and made sure to wear masks whenever we needed to gas up or use the restroom.
-We also used an insane amount of hand sanitizer!
+We also used an insane amount of hand sanitiser!

 What was the most challenging part of the road trip?